Photo Credit: Department of Conservation

 Kakapo Distribution, Habitat, and Ecology

-The quite incredible Kakapo evolved as native solely to an extremely restricted habitat range.
-In fact, it only lives in what now comprises the island nation of New Zealand, near Australia.
+In fact, it only lives in what now forms the island nation of New Zealand.
+Geographically situated near Australia, this large island country seves as home to an extraordinary array of remarkable species.
 Currently, it only exists on three islands kept free of predators.

-However, the tiny avian display impressive adaptability.
+The tiny avian does, however, display impressive adaptability.
 That holds true because, in its native habitat, the avian inhabits a multitude of environments.
-These vary, of course, but often include forests, scrublands, grasslands, and also coastal areas.
+These vary, of course, but most often include forests, scrublands, grasslands, and also coastal areas.

-But, although it adapts well in regards to it range, it still maintains certain behavior patterns.
-As a result, the bird primarily lives and feeds in a nocturnal manner.
-During the day it usually prefers to roost under various forms of cover.
+Although it adapts well in regards to it range, it still maintains certain behavior patterns, though.
+As a result, the flightless bird primarily lives and feeds in a nocturnal manner.
+During the day it most commonly prefers to roost under various forms of cover.

-Finally, it also differentiates itself from its fellows in another manner.
-Unlike most other birds, this species remains entirely herbivorous.
+The impressive bird also differentiates itself from its fellows in yet one more manner.
+That’s due to the surprisng fact that, unlike most other birds, this species remains entirely herbivorous.
 It usually feeds on a variety of seeds, leaves, fruits, and stems.

 Species Sharing Its Range